 NICNAS has made every effort to assure the quality of information available in this report.
 However, before relying on it for a specific purpose, users should obtain advice relevant to their particular circumstances.
 This report has been prepared by NICNAS using a range of sources, including information from databases maintained by third parties, which include data supplied by industry.
 NICNAS has not verified and cannot guarantee the correctness of all information obtained from those databases.
 Reproduction or further distribution of this information may be subject to copyright protection.
 Use of this information without obtaining the permission from the owner(s) of the respective information might violate the rights of the owner.
 NICNAS does not take any responsibility whatsoever for any copyright or other infringements that may be caused by using this information.

 The chemicals in this group are closely related 6:2 fluorotelomer sulfonamide derivatives.
 In both cases, the sulfonamide is substituted with a 3-propyl amine group, which is further quaternised.
-In one chemical (CAS No 34455-29-3) the counterion is internal to the chemical (inner salt).
-The other (CAS No 94088-80-9) is a simple quaternary ammonium cation salt.
+In one chemical (6:2 fluorotelomer sulphonamide alkyl betaine (FTSAB); CAS No. 34455-29-3) the counterion is internal to the chemical (inner salt).
+The other chemical (6:2 fluorotelomer sulfonamide alkyl quaternary ammonium salt (FTSAQ); CAS No 94088-80-9) is a simple quaternary ammonium cation salt.
 The numbering in fluorotelomers refers to the number of fluorocarbons and hydrocarbons and in case of 6:2, it indicates six fluorinated carbons and two methylene carbons in the fluoroalkyl chain (Buck et al., 2011; Seow, 2013).

 The National Industrial Chemicals Notification and Assessment Scheme (NICNAS) has developed an action plan to assess and manage chemicals with a perfluorinated chain of four or more carbons which may degrade to perfluorinated carboxylic acids, perfluoroalkyl sulfonates and similar chemicals.
-This can be found in Appendix G of the Handbook for Notifiers on the NICNAS website (NICNASa).
+This can be found on the NICNAS website under 'Data requirements for notification of new chemicals containing a perfluorinated carbon chain' (NICNASa).